tpgmartin/branching-out-into-elm/chapter2.md

 This is such a common pattern, that it is strongly advised to use [starter skeleton](https://github.com/evancz/elm-architecture-tutorial/) for any new project.

+For larger apps, the modular path that Elm guides us down via the Elm architecture and, more generally, good functional programming principles gives us a maintainable app for free.
+We needn't worry about anything else, as <Get citation from podcast>

 ## Summary